 FRIGIDA FRANCISCI LAPIS HIC TEGIT OSSA PETRARCE,

 SVSCIPE VIRGO PARENS ANIMAM, SATE VIRGINE PARCE,

 FESSAQ IAM TERRIS CELI REQVIESCAT IN ARCE.

 (“This stone covers the cold remains of Franciscus Petrarca, receive, Mother Virgin, his soul, and, you who are sprung from the Virgin (i.e. Christ), spare it (i.e. the soul) and let it, which was already wearied on earth, now rest in the citadel of Heaven”)

 The text is followed by Petrarca’s year of death 1374 and the date 19 July, the day on which he died.
 The foot of the monument mentions Francescuolo da Brossano’s name.

-Note that every line of the rhyme quoted above ends in ‘arce’, no doubt also a pun on the tomb itself, which has the shape of an arch (or an ark).
+Note that every line of the rhyme quoted above ends in ‘arce’, no doubt a pun on Arquà, and also on the tomb itself, which has the shape of an arch (or an ark).
 There is some debate about whether the tomb really contains the ‘cold remains’ of the poet himself.
 One thing is certain: the skull inside the tomb is not his.
 Genetic tests carried out in 2004 established beyond doubt that the skull belongs to a woman who lived in the thirteenth century.
 The rest of the bones may indeed be Petrarca’s, but the disappearance of the skull is a grand mystery.
 It may have been stolen by a worshipper ages ago, but no one knows, and up until this day, no one has stepped forward to return the skull.

-This post was based on information from the Euganean Hills website and from Italian Wikipedia.
+This post is based on information from the Euganean Hills website and from Italian Wikipedia.
 Additional information came from my Trotter travel guide to Northeast Italy.
 For the Santa Maria Assunta, see this website.